Licence for Hoarding - S.172 Licence

 Find information about and apply for a licence for hoardings on roads, pavements, off road footpaths and verges

 Consent is required to erect hoarding or other temporary structures on a public highway.
 This includes private streets where the public have right of access.
 Where erection of the hoarding requires excavation of the highway, a Road Opening Licence must also be obtained.

 You don't need consent to place hoarding or temporary structures on private roads.

 Every application is considered on an individual basis, and site specific conditions may be applied to ensure public safety.
 Please note that companies should apply on behalf of their customers.

 You should make an application for a hoarding licence online, no less than seven working days before the date you wish to erect the hoarding on the Highway.
-Use our to help you work out the cost of your licence.

 Application Supporting Documents

 To support your application, you are required to provide the following documents: